Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Development of a mechanical model

 \subsubsection{Sensitivity analysis of elastic coefficients}

-An elastic, orthotropic and homogeneous material is defined by 9 independent coefficients: 3 coefficients (Young modulus $E$, Poisson's ratio $\nu$ and shear modulus $G$) for each axis (L: longitudinal, T: tangential, R: radial).
 For selecting the most relevant parameters, we conducted a One-At-a-Time sensitivity analysis \cite{saltelli2008global}, varying each coefficient by $\pm 10\%$ and computing the first 16 modes, based on the following reference values: $E_{L}=$14000~MPa, $E_{T}=E_{R}=$ 480~MPa, $\nu _{LT}$ $ =\nu _{LR}=\nu _{TR}=$0.22, $G_{LT} =$ 1100~MPa, $G_{LR}=G_{TR}=$ 1200~MPa.
 The density $\rho $ was set to 520 kg/m$^{3}$, according to the estimation by Guimezanes \cite{Guimezanes_2007}.
 The results are shown in Table \ref {Table_table_3}.
 Notice that $E_{L}$ and $G_{LT}$ plays a decisive role, while $E_{T}$ plays a marginal role and all other parameters have an almost negligible influence on the resonance frequencies.
 As a consequence, the moduli $ E_{L}$ and $G_{LT}$ are the variables retained in the model.
 The approximate value of $E_{T}$ has been estimated according to the morphology of the patterns of higher order modes.
 This value is consistent with measurements given by Spatz \emph{et al.} \cite{spatz1997biomechanics}.

 Notice that these results show the validity of a 2D approach, the reed being modeled as a thin plate.
 This should be used for further studies.